Understanding the Relationship Between Yards and Square Feet: A complete walkthrough

 Q: Can I convert square yards to square feet?

 A: Yes, this is a simpler conversion.
-Since 1 yard = 3 feet, 1 square yard (1 yard x 1 yard) equals 9 square feet (3 feet x 3 feet).
-Therefore, multiply the number of square yards by 9 to get the equivalent in square feet.
+Here's the thing — since 1 yard = 3 feet, 1 square yard (1 yard x 1 yard) equals 9 square feet (3 feet x 3 feet).
+Because of this, multiply the number of square yards by 9 to get the equivalent in square feet.

 Q: What if I have a circular area?